Vizzuality/vizzuality/content/projects/resource-watch.md

 modules:
     -   text_left:
             title: The data you need
-            description: "First we've brought together data on water, food security, conservation, climate change and much much more.
-But we know that if you want to truly understand these issues, and the interrelations between them, you need intuitive visualisations.
-With insights, dashboards and Planet Pulse, you've got multiple angles to analyse the data."
+            description: "We've brought together data on water, food security, conservation, climate change, deforestation and much much more for you to play with, explore and analyse.
+But we know that if you want to truly understand these issues, and the interrelations between them, you need powerful and intuitive visualisations.
+With 'Insights', 'Dashboards',  and Planet Pulse, you've got multiple angles to analyse the data."
             image:

     -   text_right: